Associate Program Director for National Family Medicine Residency (NFMR) in DC

 Medical School: University of Massachusetts Medical School

-Dr. O'Donovan is a board-certified family physician who serves as the Associate Program Director for the National Family Medicine Residency at Unity as well as the Medical Director of Unity's medical program at the DC Department of Corrections, where she has practiced for over 11 years.
+Dr. O'Donovan is a board-certified family physician who serves as Director of Education and Director of Correctional Medicine at the DC Department of Corrections, where Unity provides health care services.
 Dr. O'Donovan received her Master of Science in Maternal and Child Health from the Harvard School of Public Health in 2000.
 She graduated from the University of Massachusetts Medical School in 2005 and completed her Family Medicine residency training at the Boston Medical Center Department of Family Medicine Residency Program in 2008.
 She joined Unity Health Care as a National Health Service Corps Scholar in 2008 and started their Teaching Health Center residency program in 2013.
 She lives in Washington, DC with her four children, husband, and rescue dog.

-Interests include: maternal and child health, correctional medicine, and leveraging community-based medical education to improve health equity at the local and national level.
+Interests include: maternal and child health, correctional medicine, and leveraging community-based medical education to improve health equity at the local and national levels.